Propagation of chaos for interacting particles subject to environmental noise: Precise setting of the problem

 for some constant $L_{\sigma}>0$.
 Indeed,

-The function $f\left( z\right) =Tr\left( Q\left( z\right) \right) $ has the property $f\left( -z\right) =f\left( z\right) $, hence from the identity $2f\left( z\right) =f\left( z\right) +f\left( -z\right) $ and Taylor development of both $f\left( z\right) $ and $f\left( -z\right) $ we get $2f\left( z\right) =2f\left( 0\right) +\left\langle D^{2}f\left( 0\right) z,z\right\rangle +o\left( \left\vert z\right\vert ^{2}\right) $ which implies $\sum_{k=1}^{\infty}\left\vert \sigma_{k}\left( x\right) -\sigma_{k}\left( y\right) \right\vert ^{2}\leq C_{1}\left\vert x-y\right\vert ^{2}$ if $\left\vert x-y\right\vert \leq1$, for a suitable constant $C_{1}>0$.
-When $\left\vert z\right\vert >1$ we have $f\left( z\right) \leq C_{2}\left\vert z\right\vert ^{2}$ for a suitable constant $C_{2}>0$, because $Q\left( \cdot\right) $ has bounded second derivative.
-Hence $\sum_{k=1}^{\infty}\left\vert \sigma_{k}\left( x\right) -\sigma _{k}\left( y\right) \right\vert ^{2}\leq C_{2}\left\vert x-y\right\vert ^{2}$ when $\left\vert x-y\right\vert >1$.
-This proves (\ref{Lipschitz property}) with $L_{\sigma}^{2}=\max\left( C_{1} ,C_{2}\right) $. \end{remark}
+The function $f ( z ) =\operatorname{Tr} ( Q ( z ) ) $ has the property $f ( -z ) =f ( z ) $, hence from the identity $2f ( z ) =f ( z ) +f ( -z ) $ and Taylor development of both $f ( z ) $ and $f ( -z ) $ we get $2f ( z ) =2f ( 0 ) + \langle D^{2}f ( 0 ) z,z \rangle+o ( \llvert z\rrvert ^{2} ) $ which implies $\sum_{k=1}^{\infty}\llvert \sigma_{k} ( x ) -\sigma_{k} ( y ) \rrvert ^{2}\leq C_{1}\llvert x-y\rrvert ^{2}$ if $\llvert x-y\rrvert \leq1$, for a suitable constant $C_{1}>0$.
+When $\llvert z\rrvert >1$ we have $f ( z ) \leq C_{2}\llvert z\rrvert ^{2}$ for a suitable constant $C_{2}>0$, because $Q ( \cdot ) $ has bounded second derivative.
+Hence, $\sum_{k=1}^{\infty}\llvert \sigma_{k} ( x ) -\sigma _{k} ( y ) \rrvert ^{2}\leq C_{2}\llvert x-y\rrvert ^{2}$ when $\llvert x-y\rrvert >1$.
+This proves (\ref{Lipschitz property}) with $L_{\sigma}^{2}=\max ( C_{1} ,C_{2} ) $. \end{remark}

 It is also important to notice that the covariance function $Q$ can be given first.
-Indeed Theorem 4.2.5 of \cite{Ku90} states that any matrix valued function $Q:(x,y)\to Q(x,y)$ satisfying \eqref{Lipschitz property} can be expressed in the form \eqref{definition_Q}.
-A very common exemple of this kind of noise is the Isotropic Random Field, which we will present now. \begin{ex} Let $d\geq 2$ and $f\in L^1(\R_+)$ such that $\int_{\R^d}|y|^2 f(|y|) d y<+\infty$.
-Given $\pi(y)$ a $d\times d$ matrix defined as
+Indeed Theorem~4.2.5 of \cite{Ku90} states that any matrix valued function $Q:(x,y)\to Q(x,y)$ satisfying \eqref{Lipschitz property} can be expressed in the form \eqref{definition_Q}.
+A very common example of this kind of noise is the isotropic random field, which we present now.